With stiff competition for each job opening, how do you sell yourself on a resume to stand out in the crowd?

 Include only relevant work experience

-Your resume is not one size fits all, so you will need to write a tailored resume for every position you apply for.
+Your resume is not one size fits all, so you must write a tailored resume for every position you apply for.

 It may seem tedious, but it’s the best way for you to maximize your chances of getting an interview.

-The more relevant the content, the more likely it is for your resume to pass an applicant tracking system and grab the hiring manager’s attention.
+The more relevant the content, the more likely your resume will pass an applicant tracking system and grab the hiring manager’s attention.

 Write results-based bullet points